Adityar9764/VidShield/README.md

 ### Detection: Why Video Swin over a pure CNN?

-The ConvNeXt-tiny baseline (Phase 1) validated that spatial artifact detection — looking at individual frames — has a ceiling.
+The ConvNeXt-tiny baseline (Phase 1) validated that spatial artifact detection looking at individual frames has a ceiling.
 Face-swap and reenactment deepfakes increasingly produce per-frame content that is visually clean.
 The tell is in motion: temporal discontinuities, unnatural blink patterns, micro-expression artifacts that manifest across frame boundaries.
 A temporal vision transformer with shifted window attention is architecturally suited to catching exactly these cross-frame anomalies.

 ### Protection: Why DCT over Fernet?

-Fernet is a symmetric encryption scheme — robust and cryptographically sound when you control both ends of the channel.
+Fernet is a symmetric encryption scheme which is robust and cryptographically sound when you control both ends of the channel.
 The problem is survivability: a Fernet watermark embedded in raw pixel values does not survive JPEG re-encoding, which is how nearly all online video is re-distributed.
 DCT-domain embedding targets mid-frequency coefficients that JPEG compression specifically preserves (it selectively discards high-frequency components).
 The 12-fold repetition with majority-vote decoding is the engineering solution that makes frequency-domain embedding robust in practice, not just in theory.

 ---